+Make two copies of the completed and signed Form I-693 and any supporting documents.
+Keep one copy for your records.
+Give the other copy to the applicant.
+The vaccination portion of Form I-693 will serve as the applicant's official vaccination record for future use (for example, school or employment purposes.)

-vaccination record for future use (for example, school or employment purposes.) enumpie, sensor or emproyment purposess; Prepare the original of the completed and signed Form I-693 for submission to USCIS.
-Follow these steps: 1.
-Place the Form I-693 and any supporting documentation into an envelope.
-2. Seal the envelope.
-3. On the front, write in capital letters: "DO NOT OPEN.
-FOR USCIS USE ONLY."
-4. On the back, write your initials across the seal where the flap meets the envelope.
-5. Seal the entire flap with clear tape.
-Make sure the tape covers your initials as well as the flap.
-6. Give the sealed envelope to the applicant.
+Prepare the original of the completed and signed Form I-693 for submission to USCIS.

+Follow these steps:

+1. Place the Form I-693 and any supporting documentation into an envelope.

+- 2. Seal the envelope. - 3.
+On the front, write in capital letters: "DO NOT OPEN.
+FOR USCIS USE ONLY." - 4.
+On the back, write your initials across the seal where the flap meets the envelope. - 5.
+Seal the entire flap with clear tape.
+Make sure the tape covers your initials as well as the flap. - 6.
+Give the sealed envelope to the applicant.

 The applicant must submit the sealed envelope to USCIS.

 IMPORTANT: USCIS will not accept Form I-693 unless it is in a sealed envelope that is not opened or altered in any way.

 Return to the applicant all supporting medical documents that you were not required to include in the sealed envelope.

-Page 7, Frequently [Page 7] [Page 7] Asked Questions Frequently Asked Questions [no change] 1.
-Who must submit Form I-693?
+Frequently Asked Questions

+1. Who must submit Form I-693?

 Most applicants filing for adjustment of status to become a lawful permanent resident must submit Form I-693 completed by a designated civil surgeon.
 Certain other applicants may also be required to submit Form I-693 completed by a civil surgeon.

 2. What if I am a refugee and already had a medical examination overseas?

 If you are now applying for adjustment of status under INA section 209 one year after your first admission, you only need to repeat the entire examination if the panel physician found a class A medical condition during your overseas examination.
-If you need a new medical examination because of a class A medical condition, you also need to comply with the vaccination requirements found in Form I-693.

-Even if you do not need a complete medical examination, you still need to comply with the vaccination requirements.
-This means you only need to submit Part 9.

-Vaccination Record and Parts 1., 2., 3., 4., and 6. of Form I-693.
-Contact your state or local refugee health coordinator to find out whether a state or local health department can complete the Part 9. of Form I-693.
-The health department must also complete Part 6. of the benefit request.
+If you do not have a Class A medical condition and therefore do not need to repeat the full medical examination, you must still comply with the vaccination requirements.
+This means you only need to submit Part 10.
+Vaccination Record and Parts 1. - 5., and Part 7. of Form I-693.
+Contact your state or local refugee health coordinator to find out whether a state or local health department can complete the Part 10. of Form I-693.
+The health department must also complete Part 7. of the benefit request.